The ultimate resource for getting traffic to your website (pt.1)

 By flipping this model the other way, you can also use affiliate programs to draw traffic to your website, as well as make a little bit of startup cash.
 By writing reviews for products in your niche, you could potentially draw traffic to your website from people who are looking for information about these products.

 Many successful products have used another platform to jumpstart their business.
-Games, such as Candy Crush (annoyingly) extensively used Facebook’s sharing mechanisms to bake viral sharing into their app.
+Games, such as Candy Crush (annoyingly) extensively used Facebook’s sharing mechanisms to incorporate viral sharing into their app.

 However, there are ways to be less intrusive.
 The Apple and Android Play stores are of course, the obvious places to partner with if you’re launching an app.
 Other things to think about are using Youtube to post your videos, or blogging platforms such as Medium to post your articles, and drawing the existing audience back to your site.

 Trade shows are another form of old-school, face-to-face marketing.
-However, they still can provide much value to businesses.
+They can provide great value to businesses.

 Many niches still run conferences and trade shows, where businesses are able to hire booths and show people what they do.
 As with all offline efforts, try to pair it with online analytics to measure your results.
 For instance, if you’re handing out flyers with your website (or a QR code people can scan), try to use shortened links (such as https://bitly.com/), where you can exactly measure how many people visited your website after receiving your brochure.
 It’s also handy to keep a tablet or laptop nearby, where people can leave their email addresses behind so you can contact them further.